jtsage/jtsage-datebox/docs/api/durationSteppers.md

      0 Days, 02:00:00

 Now, your user hits minus (or scrolls) 1 less minute or second.
 What should happen?
+(I don't know either - at least, not with any certainty)